serverless-ca/terraform-aws-ca/docs/faq.md

 If `purposes` isn't specified, the certificate will only include the client authentication extension.

 ### How can I change CRL lifetime?
 The default setting for CRL lifetime of 1 day should be appropriate for most use cases.
-However, the Issuing CRL lifetime, Root CRL lifetime, and publication frequency can be adjusted as detailed in [Revocation](revocation.md#crl-lifetime).
+However, the Issuing CA CRL lifetime, Root CA CRL lifetime, and publication frequency can be adjusted as detailed in [Revocation](revocation.md#crl-lifetime).